-Students in need of mild to moderate intervention receive individual and/or small group instruction with an auxiliary tutor at least once per week.
-The goal of this program is to provide individualized instruction to help academically struggling children gain the necessary skills to meet classroom benchmarks.
+Students in need of mild to moderate intervention could receive small group instruction with a licensed tutor as needed to supplement classroom instruction.
+The goal of this intervention is to provide individualized instruction to help academically struggling children gain the necessary skills to meet classroom benchmarks.
 Some students in need of intervention services are on an accommodation plan.
-This plan is created cooperatively with input from classroom teachers, the school psychologist, parents, an intervention specialist, and the Principal.
+This plan is created cooperatively with input from classroom teachers, parents, the Principal, and the school psychologist and/or intervention specialist as needed.